 The length of your quarantine depends on your vaccination status.
-If you are vaccinated, plan to arrive to Barbados by no later than September 5.
-If you are not vaccinated, plan to arrive by no later than August 29.
+If you are fully vaccinated (it has been more than two weeks after your last vaccination dose), plan to arrive to Barbados by no later than September 11.
+If you’ve been approved for an exemption from our COVID-19 vaccine policy, plan to arrive by no later than August 29.

 If you experience an emergent issue or an unavoidable conflict that delays your travel, contact Student Affairs at email@example.com as soon as possible to discuss taking an ELOA/STPL.

 If you are quarantining with RUSM at Coverley village, please update the travel section of the Housing Portal or notify firstname.lastname@example.org with your adjusted plans.
 Failure to provide accurate information may cause delays or even jeopardize your ability to quarantine at Coverley.